COVID-19 Case Report Form

 Frequently Asked Questions

-No, the 30% seating capacity is for Sacramental celebrations ONLY.
+No, the seating capacities for Sacramental celebrations are for that purpose ONLY.

 Each parish needs to develop a system that will work to the best of their ability.